hollingsworre/CMSC630-Image-Processing-Project/README.md

 Python's Multiprocessing library is used to create a process pool equal to the number of cpus detected on the system.
 The images are distributed evenly amongst the processes after that.

-The just in time compilation library [Numba](https://numba.readthedocs.io/en/stable/user/overview.html) is also used for the point filtering operations.
-This library compiles the filtering functions into C executables at run time, thus providing an order of magnitude speedup (see below) for these cpu bound numpy based operations.
+The just in time compilation library [Numba](https://numba.readthedocs.io/en/stable/user/overview.html) is also used for the point filtering, segmentation, and edge based operations.
+This library compiles the assigned functions into C executables at run time, thus providing an order of magnitude speedup (see below) for these cpu bound numpy based operations.

     Numba based median filtering batch processing with parallelization = 58.3 seconds Basic median filtering batch processing time with parallelization = 691.6 seconds